-Clean Beauty shopping - The ingredients to avoid when purchasing skincare
+Clean Beauty Shopping: The ingredients to avoid when purchasing skincare

 We all try to buy better and more consciously when it comes to our personal products.
 As we learn more about our world and investigate further into the effects certain ingredients can have on our bodies, it can become a minefield of what you should be looking for.
 We’ve compiled a list of commonly used ingredients and the reasons why we should try to avoid them in our skincare.

-Collagen is promoted in many skincare products to increase the elasticity of skin and reduce the signs of aging.
+Collagen is promoted in many skincare products to increase the elasticity of skin and reduce the signs of ageing.
 As an animal derived ingredient it can cause allergic reactions.
 It has also been known to increase calcium levels and have implications on gut health.

 Lanolin is an ingredient that has caused many skin irritations including redness and burning in more severe cases.
 Lanolin comes from sheep’s wool and as farmers increase their uses of pesticides and other chemicals on their farms, cross contamination can occur.

 Keratin can be derived from the feathers, horns, hooves, beaks and wool of different animals and used as an ingredient in hair and skincare products.
 Keratin is used to increase the effectiveness of the outer layer of skin protection.
 However, hydrolysed keratin is processed using acid and heat that denatures keratin, making it ineffective and harmful to our skin.